A Vertical Profiler May Be Right For You and Your Water Quality Needs

 Is a Vertical Profiler Right For Your Water Quality Monitoring?

-The platform provides reliable, fully automated data collection for a number of applications, such as drinking water, research, coastal, and general monitoring of lakes, rivers, or bays.
-This is a high-level understanding of the applications for a profiler, but to be sure it is the right product for you and your application and monitoring efforts, there is a list of frequently asked questions to help eliminate any doubt.
+YSI’s Vertical Profiler has been providing reliable, fully automated data collection for applications such as drinking water, research, coastal, and monitoring of lakes, rivers, or bays since 2003.
+To ensure this is the right product for your application, we have compiled a list of frequently asked questions.

-First, let's make sure we understand what a vertical profiler actually is.
-It's simply a system (fixed, buoyed, or pontoon-style) that houses your monitoring equipment and allows a multiparameter sonde, such as an EXO, to be programmatically lowered and raised to provide a continuous vertical profile of the column of the water body.
-Now, let's get into it!
+A vertical profiler is a system (FixedBuoyed, or Pontoon-style) that houses your monitoring equipment and allows a multiparameter sonde, such as a YSI EXO, to be programmatically lowered and raised to provide a continuous vertical profile of the column of the water body.
+In addition, the vertical profiler can collect data from a wide variety of meteorological sensors such as wind speed and direction, temperature, barometric pressure, light, and precipitation.
+This enables users to correlate the impacts of the dynamics to the water body of interest.

 Can I put a profiler on my own platform or buoy?

-Yes, however, we do not recommend it since our platforms have been specifically designed to mount the profiler and maximize its functional capabilities and access for maintenance purposes.
-If you chose to mount the profiler to your platform, consult with our experts and they can discuss your installation further.
+Yes.
+We do not recommend this, though, because our platforms have been specifically designed to mount the profiler and maximize its functional capabilities and access for maintenance purposes.
+If you choose to mount the profiler to your platform, consult with our experts and they can discuss your installation further.

 What water quality sondes can I use with the Profiler?

-The Vertical Profiler is designed to be used with the YSI 6-series and EXO
+The Vertical Profiler is designed to be used with the YSI multiparameter water quality EXO Sondes.

 What is the Data Output Format?

-A .dat file is what is created as an output file.
-This file is a comma separate file (.csv) and is easily opened in Excel.
-Other formats such as XML are supported.
+The data outputs as a .dat file which is a comma separate file (.csv) and is easily opened in Excel.
+Other formats such as .xml are supported.

 How does the Profiler determine the depth of the water?

-There are multiple ways.
-A floating Profiler can either use a user-defined depth setting or a depth sounder.
-A Fixed Profiler can specifically use a reference sonde or a radar level sensor.
+The Profiler can determine depth in multiple ways – a Floating Profiler can use either a user-defined depth setting or a depth sounder while a Fixed Profiler can use a reference sonde or a radar level sensor.

 A power upgrade package will provide two extra solar panels, a solar regulator, and an extra battery.
-We have found this package to provide the necessary power for customers in more demanding environments.
+On average, this package provides the necessary power for customers in more demanding environments.
 Reducing the number of daily profiles and data transmission intervals will also extend your power reserve.
+Please note that the power upgrade package is only available on Pontoon Profilers.
+Power upgrades can be purchased individually for Fixed Profilers.

-How close to the top and how close to the bottom can we reliably acquire data measurements?
+How close to the top and bottom can we reliably acquire data measurements?

 One meter from the bottom and one meter from the top will allow for reliable data acquisition.